 The minuscule 1 hectare vineyard of Chateau Clos Romanile is owned by Remi Dalmasso.
 Remi Dalmasso is the cellar master of Valandraud.
 The Right Bank vineyard is planted to 80% Merlot and 20% Cabernet Sauvignon.

 The terroir is clay and limestone soils.
 The vines are old, with an average age of 30 years.
 The vineyard is planted to a vine density of 8,000 vines per hectare.
 That is a very high density for the Right Bank.
-Most of the vineyard farming is organic and includes using horses to aerate the soil.
+Most of the vineyard farming is organic.
+They also use horses for plowing, which helps to aerate the soil.

 To produce the wine of Clos Romanile, the wine is micro-vinified, meaning that the wine is vinified entirely in 500 liter wood barrels.
 Malolactic fermentation takes place in new, French oak barrels.
 The wine of Clos Romanile is aged in 100% new, French oak barrels for about 20 months, depending on the character and quality of the vintage before bottling.